hsucherng/homebrew/boilerplates/metalsmith/README.md

 1. Install [node](http://nodejs.org).
 Currently tested with v4.4.4.
 2. Make a copy of the *metalsmith* boilerplate folder.
 3. Open up the CLI (command-line interface, e.g. cmd.exe) and `cd` into the fresh copy of the boilerplate folder.
 4. Run `npm install`.
-This should install all the required dependencies.
+This boilerplate has also been setup with Yarn, so if you have that, you can use `yarn install` instead of `npm install`.
+Either way, this should install all the required dependencies.
 5. Run `node build` to build the site, which should compile into a new *build* folder, and then serve it up on localhost (`http://localhost:8080` by default).
-Use the `node build --dist` to just build without serving the localhost.

-No LiveReload / BrowserSync, so make sure Metalsmith is properly watching & rebuilding the changes before reloading the page.
+## Configurations

+Check the files in the `configs` folder for the configurations that affect the build and its output.

+### Default Meta

+Just a note: metadata set in the page's YAML always take precedence over those set in `configs/default-meta.js`.

+## Build arguments and flags

+When running the build command, you may use any of the following to tweak the result:

+- `host=0.0.0.0` — Adjust the host.
+Note that this is temporary; if you want a permanent change, tweak the value in `config/express.js` instead.
+- `port=3000` — Adjust the port.
+Note that this is temporary; if you want a permanent change, tweak the value in `config/express.js` instead.

 ## Debugging